rysmario/dockered-kodi/README.md

 I recommend to mount  to /config to have your config available (copy advancedsettings etc over from existig) -> done

+it spins up a webinterface at port 80 where kodi is launched.

 If you like it, great!